-Regular meal intake helps in supplying adequate energy intake and nutrients essential for survival and growth; this highlights the importance of regular in overall wellbeing and development of children.
+Regular eating helps in supplying the energy and nutrients that are essential for survival and growth.
+Hence, regular eating is essential for the wellbeing and development of children.

-This is corroborated by the work of Anne I. Wijtzes in 2016 (http://dx.doi.org/10.1016/j.jpeds.2015.09.039), which reported increase body fat in children who skipped meals between aged 4 to 6 years of age especially with the skipping of breakfast.
-Therefore showing a positive association between children skipping meals, snacking behavior and childhood obesity.
-The author also inferred that a similar increase in body fat should be expected in children who skipped lunch and dinner respectively.
-Gayle Savige et al., 2007 (http://www.ijbnpa.org/content/4/1/36), concluded in their work that the more an individual snack is the higher the chances that they will skip a scheduled meal.
-This will lead to a cycle, which in turn leads to excess energy reserve.
+According to a 2016 study by Anne I. Wijtzes (http://dx.doi.org/10.1016/j.jpeds.2015.09.039), children between the ages of four and six who skip meals are more likely to have excess body fat.
+This link between meal-skipping and excess body fat was shown to be especially true when the children concerned were skipping breakfast.
+There is, therefore, a positive correlation between children skipping meals, snacking behavior, and childhood obesity.
+Wijtzes inferred that a similar increase in body fat should be expected in children who skip lunch and dinner.
+Gayle Savige et al. concluded in their 2007 study that the more an individual snacks, the higher the chances are that they will skip a scheduled meal (http://www.ijbnpa.org/content/4/1/36).
+Snacking and meal-skipping will lead to excess energy and excess fat.

-A Finish study made by the University of Eastern Finland (www.sciencedaily.com/releases/2014/12/141215084420.htm), report a positive relationship between skipping of main meals and cardio metabolic risk disorders such as the increased risk of cardiovascular diseases, type 1 and 2 diabetes mellitus among several other disorders.
-As stated earlier, the link between cardio metabolic disorders and skipping main meal as stated by the report stemmed from too much consumption of sugary drinks, red meat and low-fat margarine and a lower consumption of vegetable oil as the individual tends to compensate for the energy deficit, this stemmed from the poor judgment in selection of unhealthy diet demonstrated by children who skipped main meal.
+A study performed by the University of Eastern Finland found a positive correlation between the skipping of main meals and cardiometabolic risk disorders, such as the increased risk of cardiovascular diseases and type 1 and type 2 diabetes mellitus.
+The link between cardiometabolic disorders and skipping meals stems from two things: overconsumption of sugary drinks, red meat, and low-fat margarine, and underconsumption of vegetable oil.

-Solving meal-skipping behavior requires a simple approach that required dedication and commitment on the part of parents and the child’s environment.
+Preventing meal-skipping requires dedication and commitment from the parents and the child.

-A study conducted Chika Okada et al., in 2017 (https://www.nature.com/articles/s41366-018-0066-5), implicated parents in the meal skipping and snacking behavior of their children, as the study concluded that children of parents that skipped meals also form the habit of skipping meals.
-Therefore, Parents should ensure and motivate their children towards not skipping meals through leading by example.
+A study conducted Chika Okada et al. in 2017 implicated parents in the meal-skipping and snacking of their children (https://www.nature.com/articles/s41366-018-0066-5).
+This study concluded that the children of parents who skip meals are also likely to skip meals.
+Therefore, parents should lead by example.
+They can motivate their children by not skipping meals themselves.

-In conclusion, the tendency of a child to skip a meal is largely dependent on the availability of scheduled main meals.
-Therefore, everyone responsible for a child should ensure they get their meal at the appropriate time and in appropriate proportion.
+In conclusion, the tendency of a child to snack and skip meals is largely dependent on the availability of scheduled main meals.
+Therefore, everyone responsible for a child should ensure they get their meals at the appropriate time and in appropriate portions.